 Students interested in studying pharmaceutical sales at the graduate level can do so in Master of Business Administration (MBA) programs with concentrations in pharmaceutical management or marketing.
 Some of these programs include a business administration core in addition to courses addressing sales and marketing techniques for the pharmaceutical industry.
 Program requirements can include anywhere from 30 to 60 credit hours of coursework.

-Graduate-level pharmaceutical sales programs generally require students to complete a capstone project or thesis in addition to a comprehensive exam.
+Graduate-level pharmaceutical sales programs generally last two years and require students to complete a capstone project or thesis in addition to a comprehensive exam.
 Program coursework can include the following:

 - Pharmaceutical regulation